 Did you know that Amazon patented and trademarked 1-Click purchasing in 1999?
 The patent US5960411 protects any e-commerce transaction executed with one-click purchasing using stored customer information.

-Amazon.com (AMZN) is the largest internet based retailer in the United States.
+Today, Amazon.com (AMZN) is the largest internet based retailer in the United States and is by far one of the most brandable domain names in the world.
 The company was founded on July 5th 1994 in Bellevue, Washington by Jeff Preston Bezos.
 Since inception, Amazon has launched an almost unbelievable selection of products and services, including the Amazon Kindle, Fire Phone, Amazon Web Services, Fire TV, Amazon Local, Amazon Echo, AmazonFresh, Amazon Dash and Amazon Prime (the two day free shipping service).
 The company is currently empired in South Lake Union, Seattle.

 Not surprisingly, Bezos was gifted at a young age.
 He admired inventors, not athletes.
 He was able to break-down complicated math problems and even rigged electrical contraptions around the house.
 Not all was smooth sailing though for the young albuquerque native, however.
 His biological father left him and his mother at the young age of three.
 Three years after the divorce, Jacklyn Gise (Bezos’ mom) married Miguel Bezos, a Cuban Immigrant.
 And according to Business Insider, Jeff Bezos has yet to converse with his biological father.